kartonfarkas/api_docs/source/suite/emails/email_create.rst

      - string
      - Additional URL parameters that are added to the tracked links URL when redirected.
      - Only works if this feature is enabled for the customer.
+   * - filter
+     - int
+     - Segment ID for the email
+     - Email campaign of type *Segment* is created.
+   * - contactlist
+     - int
+     - Contact list ID for the email
+     - Email campaign of type *Contact list* is created.
    * - external_event_id
      - int
      - External event ID for the email